AndrewOwenMartin/AndrewOwenMartin.github.io/docs/qc.md

 I signed up to two courses on Coursera.

-1. Introduction to Quantum Computing
+1. Introduction to Quantum Computing (ItQC)
 2. Quantum Computing.
-Less Formulas - More understanding
+Less Formulas - More understanding (QCLF-MU)

+I've seen the introductory few minutes from both courses, the first one suggested some recommended reading below, the second one seemed like it was a preparatory course for the first one.
+It seems ItQC presents the facts and maths as they are known, and QCLF-MU goes a bit into why these are the way things are.

 # Recommended reading